-Semi-erupted or impacted wisdom teeth might need surgical removal as they can cause severe discomfort in the form of peri coronal infection, tooth abscess, periodontal disease or bone destruction around adjacent teeth, as well as growths and cysts with grave complications to your health.
-Teenagers are normally affected, but these complications often only present later in life.
-Wisdom tooth extraction or surgical removal of third molars can be very problematic, but Dr Kruger will perform panoramic X Ray examination of the jaws and discuss the operation with you.
+Failing to remove impacted wisdom teeth may lead to severe discomfort in the form of peri-coronal infection, tooth abscess, periodontal disease or bone destruction around adjacent teeth, as well as growths and cysts with grave complications to your health.

 The wisdom teeth usually begin to erupt during the teenage years, but complications often only present later in life.
 Most orthodontists will recommend removal of wisdom teeth after your orthodontic appliances (or braces) have been removed because it may cause incisor crowding, i.e. the front teeth to overlap, due to forward pressure from the wisdom teeth.
 For others, Dr Kruger can take a panoramic x-ray of the jaws to assess and inform you whether or not your wisdom teeth may need surgical removal and when would be the appropriate time to perform the surgery.

 Your x-ray should show how many of your wisdom teeth have developed and the need for removal.
 In some cases, you will have the option to have your wisdom teeth removed under local anaesthesia in Dr Kruger’s surgery, but mostly in a day-hospital under general anaesthesia according to the difficulty of the surgery.
 Dr Kruger is a trained and registered specialist in the field of maxillofacial and oral surgery and has performed this surgery more often than the average dentist.
 The procedure will be performed with less discomfort and less time, saving valuable and expensive theatre time and anaesthesia.